 After you enroll in this health plan, you will receive an identification (ID) card.
 The ID card will identify you as a person who has the right to coverage in this health plan.
 The ID card is for identification purposes only.
+Under federal law, your ID card is required to include information about applicable deductible and out-of-pocket maximum amounts.
+It will also include contact information for the Blue Cross Blue Shield HMO Blue customer service office.

 While you are a member, you must show your ID card to your health care provider before you receive covered services.
 If you lose your ID card or it is stolen, you should contact the Blue Cross Blue Shield HMO Blue customer service office.
 They will send you a new card.
 Or, you can use the Blue Cross Blue Shield HMO Blue Web site to ask for a new ID card.
 To use the Blue Cross Blue Shield HMO Blue online member self service option, you must log on to www.bluecrossma.org.
 Just follow the steps to ask for a new ID card.